 I studied at Rockledge High School in Rockledge, Florida, then Brevard Community College in Cocoa, Florida, from which I obtained my Associate’s Degree in History and became a member of Phi Theta Kappa honour society.
-I went on to study History and Anthropology at the University of Central Florida.
+I went on to study History and Anthropology at the University of Central Florida, where I obtained two Bachelor of Arts degrees in these subjects.
 I then continued my education in history with the University of Oxford, Princeton University, and the Curtis Institute of Music.
-Since 2008, I have been independently researching the seventeenth century – a time I have always loved and had a keen interest in, and that was channelled into this website and my work in both historical fiction and nonfiction.
-In 2015, I attended the University of Oxford’s online course Civil War and Revolution: A Nation Divided, 1640-1660 under Dr Andrew Lacey.
+Since 2008, I moved to the UK permanently, where I have been independently researching the Stuart period – a time I have always loved and had a keen interest in, and that was channelled into this website and my work in both historical fiction and nonfiction.

 Further, I am a member of London Historians, the Royal Studies Network, the Historical Novel Society, the Royal Stuart Society, Birkbeck’s Early Modern Society, and Williamite Universe.
 I was also a member of the now-archived Hoydens and Firebrands.

 If you require spoken articles, my free podcasts are available on iTunes: The Seventeenth Century Lady Podcast